convexwf/knowledge-suite/README.md

 ```

 The compose service listens on `127.0.0.1:18765` and persists server data in `./knowledge-store`.
+The store contains raw HTML, RawDoc metadata, Document JSON, Markdown, and a SQLite URL index at `knowledge-store/index.sqlite3`.

 Set a non-default token before starting the service: